Kumar-Vignesh/C-Project/README.md

 External Libraries: Polygon.io API and C++ plotting libraries.

-2. Trading Strategies & Signals
+**2. Trading Strategies & Signals**
-A. Technical Analysis: Analyze stock price movements using technical indicators such as Moving Averages (MA), Relative Strength Index (RSI), and Volume-Weighted Average Price (VWAP).
+_A.
+Technical Analysis:_ Analyze stock price movements using technical indicators such as Moving Averages (MA), Relative Strength Index (RSI), and Volume-Weighted Average Price (VWAP).
 This will aid in identifying buy/sell signals for better timing.

 Functionalities: